sodabubblewine/sodabubblewine.github.io/README.md

 The next fragmentary step of my view of Frege is here where the examples are further analyzed [An Analysis of “At Plataea the Persians were defeated by the Greeks”](#2025-0429-1407-an-analysis-of-at-plataea-the-persians-were-defeated-by-the-greeks)

-Or you can jump over that and just go here: [2025 0429 1424 A Preliminary Outline of The Method of Brining Frege Through Quine](#2025-0429-1424-a-preliminary-outline-of-the-method-of-brining-frege-through-quine).
+Or you can jump over that and just go here: [2025 0429 1424 A Preliminary Outline of The Method of Bringing Frege Through Quine](#2025-0429-1424-a-preliminary-outline-of-the-method-of-bringing-frege-through-quine).

 ## 2025 0427